xavidop/alexa-java-lambda-helloworld/README.md

 sam local invoke HelloWorldFunction --template HelloWorldFunction\.aws-sam\build\template.yaml
 ```

+**NOTE:** Using LocalDebugger.java is as easy as run with visual studio code or IntelliJ.
+Take a look to the configurations of both IDEs in:
+For this type of running it is not necessary to run any SAM CLI Command.
+1. `.vscode\launch.json`
+2. `.idea\runConfigurations\LocalDebugger.xml`

 ## Debug your skill locally

 Tests are defined in the `events` folder in this project.